 The next dilemma for young Ringer Dinger results from a misunderstanding of his request for a ‘chute’ (by which he means a playground slide) with the word ‘shoot’.
 Due to the telephonic tangle, a big game hunter appears, armed with a shotgun with which he commences to blast various objects (including a kite – not the bird – the second kite reference of this Special).
 Thankfully no-one gets hurt.
 I suppose the playground location when the strip begins could be seen as a holiday-related activity.

 Cheeky is then seen on his way to the holiday camp cinema.
 While in transit he answers a call from the Telephone Pole Man, whose final Cheeky Weekly appearance was in the 24 June 1978 edition.
 TPM helpfully informs us that he’s got a part-time job working at the holiday camp.
 Maybe it turned into a permanent position which would explain why he never again serviced the communication systems of Krazy Town.
+UPDATE - Actually, TPM did return to Krazy Town in the pages of the Cheeky Annual 1979.
 Our toothy pal also encounters Krazy Town’s cinema commissionaire, who's on holiday so takes the opportunity to join the stampede into the film show.
 This single-page Cheeky sequence is drawn by Frank with ink shading, and leads into a Tweety and Sylvester strip representing the animated cartoon watched by Cheeky and chums on the big screen.
 Thankfully the tedious cat and bird antics are concluded on a single page, and next comes an advertisement for ‘Three Great Comics’, namely Cheeky Weekly, Whoopee and Whizzer and Chips.
 It would seem that in Cheeky’s universe IPC has the funds to mount a cinema campaign to promote its titles.
 At the bottom of this page is the small print including the copyright notice and year, 1978, which is how comic historians know the date of this Special, since IPC didn’t show a year on the covers although that was their practice with Annuals (one year ahead of the publication year as mentioned earlier).

 Cheeky Weekly fans will be familiar with the next page, as it depicts the cinema show interval, drawn by Frank McDiarmid and shaded with ink.
 The toothy funster delivers a canary-related gag to his pals, evidently inspired by the Tweety cartoon which they have just enjoyed.
 Ursula, beats Cheeky in the rush to the cinema usherette selling refreshments (which is of course Ursula’s current role back in Krazy Town), and proceeds to buy the entire trayload of goodies, before the audience settle down to enjoy the concluding part of Malice in Wonderland, which ends on page 63.